frankyeh/UNet-Studio-Website/doc/gui_t3_roi_tracking.md

 4. Select the FSL mask or ROI file
 5. In the registration window, click on the [File] button on the left bottom corner and select [Save Transformed Image]
 6. Save converted ROI as a NIFTI file.

+# (Optional) Add a new template

+A *template* is a population-average image volume (e.g. T1W, FA...etc.) that defines a standard space.
+The template has its imaging modality, such as T1W, T2W, anisotropy map.

+DSI Studio can include a new anisotropy template for different animal species or different subject populations (e.g., neonatal, elder...etc.).

+To add a template, first, create a folder under the /atlas folder (e.g. /atlas/NAME_OF_TEMPLATE) and then copy the anisotropy map to the folder and name it NAME_OF_TEMPLATE.QA.nii.gz

+DSI Studio also needs an "ISO" map to utilize dual-modality normalization.
+The file should also be placed under /atlas/NAME_OF_TEMPLATE and should be saved as NAME_OF_TEMPLATE.ISO.nii.gz

+An ISO map is optional, but having an ISO template with the QA template will greatly increase the normalization accuracy.

+If you only have a T1W template (e.g. child or elder population), then you can warp ICBM152 QA and ISO template to your template space using the following procedure:

+1. [O6: Linear registration box] select "\atlas\ICBM152\ICBM152.QA.nii.gz" as the subject image and "\mni_icbm152_t1_tal_nlin_asym_09c.nii.gz" (provided in DSI Studio package, windows version) as the reference image.

+2. Click on [Save Warped Image] and save it as a new file.
+Let's name it new.QA.nii.gz

+3. Repeat steps 1 and 2 but select "\atlas\ICBM152\ICBM152.ISO.nii.gz" to create new.ISO.nii.gz

+4. [07: Nonlinear registration box], [Open Subject]->"\mni_icbm152_t1_tal_nlin_asym_09c.nii.gz" and [Open Reference]->your new t1w template.
+I would suggest using smoothness=1.0 or higher to avoid over-distorted results.
+Click [Run].
+You may experiment with different smoothness values to get the best result.

+5. After registration, select the top menu [File][Apply Warpping]->new.QA.nii.gz and overwrite it.

+6. Repeat 5 but select new.ISO.nii.gz and overwrite it.

+7. Now you have new QA and ISO templates in your T1W template space.
+After adding them to \atlas\NAME_OF_TEMPLATE, restart DSI Studio to see the template added to the menu.

+# (Optional) Add a new atlas

+An *atlas* is an integer-valued parcellations that record the location of each brain region.
+It usually has a corresponding value-name list in the text format.

+1. **Prepare the atlas in NIFTI**: For other formats, please convert them to the NIFTI format as .nii.gz.
+2. **A .txt text file records the labels**: An example of the text can be find [here](https://github.com/frankyeh/DSI-Studio-atlas/blob/main/ICBM152/HCP-MMP.txt).
+Each line has a value-name pair separated by a tab or space.
+The file name should match the atlas (e.g. HCP-MMP.nii.gz and HCP-MMP.txt)
+3. **Locate the target template folder**: A list of template space can be found [here](https://github.com/frankyeh/DSI-Studio-atlas), including ICBM152 (human young adult), neuonate, CIVM_mouse,...etc.
+You will find the same folders in the DSI Studio package.
+In windows, they are in under the \dsi_studio_64\atlas folder.
+In Mac, those folders are stored in the app package (Right-click on dsi_studio_64.app to open the DSI Studio package /Content/MacOS/atlas).
+4. **Convert atlas to the target template space**: click on [Tools][R1: Linear Registration Toolbox], first select the atlas file (from step 1) and then select the [TEMPLATE NAME].QA.nii.gz in the template folder (identified in Step 3).
+Once the two volume matches, save the atlas using [Files][Save Transformed Image]
+5. **Copy atlas and its text labels to the template folder**: For human atlas, please copy the .nii.gz and correponding .txt files to the template folder (e.g., \atlas\ICBM152 in the dsi studio package).
+For animal atlas, please find the corresponding folder, such as the one for mouse, rat, marmoset, or rhesus.

+After copying a new atlas to the template space folder, restart DSI Studio to see the new atlas added to the ICBM152 menu.

 # Shortcuts